helix-robotics-ag/ros-helix/Topics_and_Services.md

 bool success
 string message
 ```

-- Sets all arm tendon current commands to the [mA] value of `current`, within the configued limits.
+- Sets all arm tendon current commands to the [mA] value of `current`, within the configured limits.

 `~/set_motor_offsets` `std_srvs/Trigger`
 - Sets all arm tendon 0 calibration point to the current state, by writing the current motor joint positions to the calibration offsets file.